Skip to main content

 The Research Team

-We are a team of academics from the University of Galway, Warwick Business School, University of Greenwich Business School, and University College Cork, and a policy researcher from the Centre for Health and Public Interest.
+We are a team of academics from the University of Galway, Warwick Business School, University of Greenwich Business School, and a policy researcher from the Centre for Health and Public Interest.

 Professor Kate Kenny